kubernetes/examples/guidelines.md

 * Only use the code highlighting types
   [supported by Rouge](https://github.com/jneen/rouge/wiki/list-of-supported-languages-and-lexers),
   as this is what GitHub Pages uses.
-* Commands to be copied use the `shell` syntax highlighting type, and do not include any kind of prompt.
+* Commands to be copied using the `shell` syntax highlighting type, and do not include any kind of prompt.
 * Example output is in a separate block quote to distinguish it from the command (which doesn't have a prompt).